itsee-birmingham/standalone_collation_editor/README.md

 The project configurations are located at `collation/data/project`.

-In this directory there can be a number of different project directories each must contain a `config,json` file.
+In this directory there can be a number of different project directories each must contain a `config.json` file.
 The project supplied for the example is called `default`.
-You can replace this configuration witho your own of add a new project.
+You can replace this configuration with your own or add a new directory for a second project.
 If you add a new project then you will need to edit the file at `collation/static/js/local_services.js` to change line 361 which should read
 ```
 _current_project = 'default';
 ```

 and replace 'default' with the string that matched your project directory.
+This means you can have lots of different project configurations stored and select the one that you want to run by editing this file.

 The minimum information required in the project configuration is